 Into the bondage of alse values and false scriptures!
 Ah, that someone would redeem them from their Redeemer!"

 This is our vital role after all isn't it?
 To show men their own imprisonment and bondage to fruitless desires and in so doing display the inexpressible joy and fulfillment that comes form bondage to Christ?
 This is freedom.
-Nietzsche himself seems to understand that we were not meant to be our own gods and goddesses in The madman when he declares we have killed God,
+Nietzsche himself seems to understand that we were not meant to be our own gods and goddesses in

 Is not the greatness of this deed too great for us?
 Must not we ourselves become gods simply to seem worthy of it?"